Mabel Dwight: Mature style

 Dwight reached the age of 50 in 1925.
-She met the New York art print dealer Carl Zigrosser some time before the outbreak of World War I, and, with his encouragement, traveled to Paris in 1926 to spend a year studying lithographic art in the Atelier Duchatel.
+She met the New York art print dealer Carl Zigrosser sometime before the outbreak of World War I, and, with his encouragement, traveled to Paris in 1926 to spend a year studying lithographic art in the Atelier Duchatel.
 While in Paris, she made sketches showing people engaged in everyday activities—watching puppet shows, sitting in cafés, worshiping, browsing stalls by the Seine—and worked up the sketches into lithographic prints.
 In their posture and gestures as much as their facial expressions, the characters she depicted showed their personalities and individual foibles.
 A watercolor she called Chess on Deck, shown here, Image No. 3, was probably made either on her outbound or inbound voyage.
 She made the lithograph called Basque Church, shown here, Image No. 4, while she was abroad.
 When the Philadelphia Print Club showed Dwight's complete lithographic works in 1929, C.H.
 Bonte, a critic for the Philadelphia Inquirer, drew attention to prints of French scenes such as this, saying "She is above all interested in people and their characters.
 Rich is the skill which has been employed in giving individual distinction to all the details of this human comedy, for it is surely comedy as Miss Dwight sees it."

 Within a year of her return, the Paris prints and the ones she began to make in New York helped to establish her as one of America's best lithographic artists.
 In 1928, Zigrosser arranged for her to be given a first solo exhibit.
 That year, a critic for the Brooklyn Daily Eagle noted that she had a "flair for the fantastic and romantic and can stir the imagination".
 The critic added, "Mabel Dwight, whose exhibition is being held at the Weyhe Galleries, has already won considerable reputation for herself in this medium" adding that she was "apt to respond to the humorous aspect of life."
 In 1929 the Print Club of Philadelphia gave her a solo exhibition including all the prints she had made in Paris, Chartres, and New York through the end of the previous year.
-In a lengthy review, Margaret Breuning of the New York Evening Post wrote that the show contained "gay happy lithographs accomplished by a true artist, whose affectionate pulse is nicely attuned to the heart beats of those she so faithfully depicts."
+In a lengthy review, Margaret Breuning of the New York Evening Post wrote that the show contained "gay happy lithographs accomplished by a true artist, whose affectionate pulse is nicely attuned to the heartbeats of those she so faithfully depicts."

 A lithograph made in 1928 called Deserted Mansion was one of her first prints to attract substantial notice.
 The Brooklyn Daily Eagle critic called attention to it and her other "emotional pictures of deserted old houses".
 A critic for the Philadelphia Inquirer wrote that she had infused the subject with a "sensed spirit of mystery" and thereby accomplished an "emotional trick of picture making".
 Dwight later said the place reminded her of Jane Eyre, adding, "The upper windows were not boarded or shuttered, and they looked at one with that insane expression which windows of long empty houses acquire."
 This print is shown here, Image No. 5.